dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h3>Ecosocialism</h3>
 Our [Ecosocialism](../ecosocialism/) working group continues to organize for energy justice by holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
 We meet virtually as needed.
 See also PDSA Slack: #wg-ecosocialism

-<h2>Reading Group</h2>

-Our political [reading group](../political-reading/) discusses socialist books and articles democratically chosen by participants.
-See also PDSA Slack: #reading-group